 The grant is based on the balance owing at the time of application and does not have to be paid back.

-If applicants do not hold a current concession card, they must be registered with their utility retailer’s hardship program to be eligible.
+If applicants do not hold a current concession card, they must be registered with their utility retailer’s customer support program to be eligible.

-To find out if you are eligible for the Utility Relief Grant Scheme please contact Westernport Water’s Customer Relations Officer
+To find out if you are eligible for the Utility Relief Grant Scheme please contact Westernport Water’s Customer Care Officer on 1300 720 711.

 You can visit the Department of Human Services for more information.
 The Department of Health and Human Services works to achieve the best health, wellbeing and safety for all Victorians so that they can lead a life they value.

-Personal Hardship Grants provide assistance to people experiencing financial hardship because of extenuating circumstances, something outside your control which temporarily affects your ability to pay your bill.
+Customer Care Grants provide assistance to people experiencing financial difficulties because of extenuating circumstances, something outside your control which temporarily affects your ability to pay your bill.

-Personal Hardship Grants are available to residential customers on a case by case basis for those that meet the eligibility criteria.
-To find out if you are eligible for a Personal Hardship Grant please contact Westernport Water’s Customer Relations Officer for a confidential conversation.
+Customer Care Grants are available to residential customers on a case by case basis for those that meet the eligibility criteria.
+To find out if you are eligible for a Customer Care Grant please contact Westernport Water’s Customer Care Officer on 1300 720 711 for a confidential conversation.